STMicroelectronics/lis2duxs12-rs/examples/mlc_activity_mobile_stm32f401re_embassy/README.md

-# LIS2DUXS12 Activity Recognition on STM32F401RE Nucleo-64 (UCF-Configured Machine Learning Core)
+# LIS2DUXS12 Activity Recognition on STM32F401RE Nucleo-64 (JSON-Configured Machine Learning Core)

 This example demonstrates how to recognize human activities such as stationary, walking, jogging, biking, and driving using the **LIS2DUXS12** accelerometer sensor's Machine Learning Core (MLC) on an **STM32F401RE** microcontroller board.
-The MLC is configured via a UCF-generated register sequence, and detected activity events are output over UART.
+The MLC is configured via a JSON-generated register sequence, and detected activity events are output over UART.

 The project uses the Embassy framework for peripheral initialization and interrupt handling, leveraging its async runtime to efficiently wait for sensor interrupts.
 UART output is performed using blocking writes without DMA.